jubobot/leap_se/pages/about-us/news/2017/perf-improvements-soledad.md

     ![raw encrypt times](/img/pages/soledad-performance/raw_encrypt.png)
     ![raw decrypt times](/img/pages/soledad-performance/raw_decrypt.png)

-These were only some of the bits polished to make it feasible to have end-to-end encrypted user data synchronized among devices.
-We plan to release the next Bitmask Client and LEAP Platform with these and other improvements, and also keep delivering improvements to support easier to use and better privacy tools.

-Note also that the performance metrics presented above are only the ones related with total synchronization time.
+These were only some of the bits polished to help make it feasible to have end-to-end encrypted user data synchronized among devices.
+Also, the performance metrics presented here are only the ones related with total synchronization time.
 More complete results including memory consumption and application responsiveness will follow soon.

+We plan to release the next Bitmask Client and LEAP Platform with these and other features, and keep delivering improvements to support easier to use and better privacy tools.